-Currently, the majority of the people held in the City's jail system are held at Rikers Island.
-Rikers Island is a 413-acre City-owned property located in the East River and is part of the Bronx, although it is accessed from Queens.
-It has a capacity for approximately 11,300 people in detention in eight active jail facilities.6 Most facilities on Rikers Island were built more than 40 years ago and create serious challenges to the safe and humane treatment of those in detention.
-In addition, Rikers Island's isolation limits accessibility to both staff and visitors, as described in the report, A More Just New York City, issued by the Independent Commission on New York City Criminal Justice and Incarceration Reform (the Lippman Commission).
+from Queens.
+It has a capacity for approximately 11,300 people in detention in eight active jail facilities.
+Most facilities on Rikers Island were built more than 40 years ago and create serious challenges to the safe and humane treatment of those in detention.
+In addition, the Island's isolation limits accessibility to both staff and visitors, as described in the report, A More Just New York City, issued by the Independent Commission on New York City Criminal Justice and Incarceration Reform (the Lippman Commission).